DanTup/RareShare/README.md

+> NOTE: This software is not being actively developed or maintained.

-﻿RareShare Addon for World of Warcraft
+RareShare Addon for World of Warcraft
 =========

 RareShare receives and shares information on the locations and current HP of rare mobs both on The Timeless Isle and across the rest of Azeroth and Outland.